2i2c-org/team-compass/.github/ISSUE_TEMPLATE/offboard-team-member.md

 ### Departure checklist

-The manager should follow the checklist below to offpord a departing team member after exit.
+The manager should follow the checklist below to offboard a departing team member after exit.
 Don't hesitate to delegate some actions to others (e.g. if another person needs to give access to an account because you aren't able to).

 **First steps**